notepad-plus-plus/npp-usermanual/content/docs/editing.md

 * `Auto-Completion >` ⇒ submenu with actions that manually trigger [auto-completion](../auto-completion/) of function name, word, function parameter, and pathname.
 While the automatic completion is affected by [**Preferences > Auto-Completion** settings](../preferences/#auto-completion) for setting minimum number of characters, and enabling which of the completions happen automatically, when you manually trigger one of the auto-completion actions through this menu or keyboard shortcut equivalents, completion will happen regardless of those settings (so you can manually trigger when there's fewer characters than the auto-trigger threshold, or you can manually trigger function completion when only word completion is active).
 * `EOL Conversion >` ⇒ submenu with actions that convert line endings between Windows (`CRLF`), Unix (`LF`), and old Macintosh (`CR`) values; these operations affect all of the lines of the current file
     * If your file has mixed line endings (some `CRLF` and some `LF`, for example), you can use this menu to fix it: if the desired line-ending is not greyed out, you can just select it, and any mixed line-endings will be converted to the chosen line ending; if the desired line-ending is greyed out, select one of the other line-endings, then switch back to the desired line-ending selection, and any mixed line-endings will be converted to the final line-ending choice.
-* `Blank Operations >` ⇒ submenu with actions that trim or convert spaces and tab characters on ALL lines of the current file
+* `Blank Operations >` ⇒ submenu with actions that trim or convert spaces and tab characters on ALL lines of the current file.
     * `Trim Trailing Space`: removes any space or tab characters occurring at the end of a line, after any non-whitespace characters
     * `Trim Leading Space`: removes any space or tab characters occurring at the beginning of a line, before any non-whitespace characters
     * `Trim Leading and Trailing Spaces`: combines the functionalities of `Trim Trailing Space` and `Trim Leading Space` into one command